 - the (UPF) DL GTP-U F-TEID, to be used for starting or terminating MBS data reception, if unicast transport is used over N19mb.

 2a.
 On success, a "200 OK" response shall be returned, if additional information needs to be returned in the response.
-The payload body of the POST response may contain the following parameters:
+The payload body of the POST response (ContextUpdateRspData structure) may contain the following parameters:

 - if the NF Service Consumer is the SMF and it was requested to start MBS data reception: